 If we streamline the counseling process from high school to college, and address all needs early on, it can alleviate some of the burden that DFAs and enrollment staff are taking on, getting us one step closer to closing the attainment gap.

 Standardizing counseling is key to increasing accessibility to the life changing power of higher education.
 Increasing accessibility is about so much more than making students aware of an institution, it’s about providing and increasing access to funding options that are available to students, increasing access to the knowledge they have about those options—of which mandating counseling is key—and it’s about empowering them with the ability to actually attend college.

-Watch for the next installment of this series, where I discuss the idea of implementing state reinvestment in higher education.
+In the next installment of this series, I discuss the idea of implementing state reinvestment in higher education.